 \subsection{Experimental Settings}

 \textbf{Evaluated LLMs.} For completeness, we test 11 representative LLMs varying in parameters, vision encoders, including close-sourced APIs and open-sourced LLMs.
-Close-sourced APIs from different companies encompass GPT-4o~\cite{openai2024gpt4o}, OpenAI-o1~\cite{openai2024gpto1}, Claude-3.7~\cite{2024claude} and OpenAI-o3-mini~\cite{openai2025o3mini}.
-Open-sourced LLMs include DeepSeek-R1~\cite{DeepSeekAI2025DeepSeekR1IR}, QwQ, Qwen2.5~\cite{yang2024qwen2}, and Skywork-OR1~\cite{skywork-or1-2025}.
+Close-sourced APIs from different companies encompass GPT-4o~\citep{openai2024gpt4o}, OpenAI-o1~\citep{openai2024gpto1}, Claude-3.7~\citep{2024claude} and OpenAI-o3-mini~\citep{openai2025o3mini}.
+Open-sourced LLMs include DeepSeek-R1~\citep{DeepSeekAI2025DeepSeekR1IR}, QwQ, Qwen2.5~\citep{yang2024qwen2}, and Skywork-OR1~\citep{skywork-or1-2025}.
 See Supplementary Materials for details of evaluated LLMs.
 To reduce randomness, all presented results of models are average results over three trials.

 \textbf{Evaluation Methods.} In the DRE-Bench benchmark, accuracy serves as the primary evaluation metric, defined as the proportion of samples for which the model’s output grid exactly matches the ground-truth output grid.
-To avoid contingency, each variable contains an average of 11 samples for each of its values.
-All inferences are performed using the vLLM backend~\cite{kwon2023efficient}.
-To ensure fairness and consistency, we adopt the official standardized prompting template released by ARCPrize~\cite{arcprize2024modelbaseline}.
-We conducted all inference evaluations of open-source models on 8 NVIDIA A100 (80G) GPUs, while performing evaluations of APIs on CPUs.
+To avoid contingency, each variable contains 12 samples for each value on average.
+All inferences are performed using the vLLM backend~\citep{kwon2023efficient}.
+To ensure fairness and consistency, we adopt the official standardized prompting template released by ARCPrize~\citep{arcprize2024modelbaseline}.